wso2/docs-is/en/docs/learn/multi-attribute-login.md

    What happens if two user use same value for a same claim?

    If two users use the same value for the same claim, the multi attribute login feature does not support those claims for those users.
-If you have keep uniqueness of claims, you can avoid this kind of issues.
+Retaining the uniqueness of claim values avoids this conflict. you can avoid this kind of issues.

 !!! info "Related Topics"